Infrared

 https://pubmed.ncbi.nlm.nih.gov/20569036/

-- Whole-body hyperthermia for the treatment of major depressive disorder: a randomized clinical trial
+- Whole-body hyperthermia for the treatment of major depressive disorder: A randomized clinical trial

 https://pubmed.ncbi.nlm.nih.gov/27172277/